Your Fitbit device uses sensors and algorithms to calculate and report your daily stats.

 For information about specific conditions see How accurate are Fitbit devices?

 How does my Fitbit device calculate distance?

 Fitbit devices calculate distance by multiplying your walking steps by your walking stride length and multiplying your running steps by your running stride length.
 We estimate your stride lengths using your height and sex.
 If you have a Fitbit Blaze, Fitbit Charge 2, Fitbit Ionic, or Fitbit Versa and track one or more runs using on-board or connected GPS, we evaluate that data to automatically update your running stride length.
 For best results, run at a comfortable pace for at least 10 minutes.

 If you prefer to measure your walking and running stride lengths yourself and enter them manually, see How do I measure and adjust my stride length?

 Note that when you're tracking an activity with GPS, Fitbit calculates your distance using GPS data rather than steps.
 If you begin moving before you get a GPS signal, the tracker will calculate distance using steps and stride length as described above until a GPS signal is found.

 How does my Fitbit device calculate calories burned?

-Fitbit devices estimate your calorie burn based on your age, gender, height, and weight.
+Fitbit devices estimate your calorie burn based on your age, sex, height, and weight.
 If your device measures heart rate, the calorie burn estimate also takes heart rate into account.
 Note that the value you see on your Fitbit device when you wake up in the morning is your estimated calorie burn for the day so far.
 You still burn calories even if you are sedentary or sleeping.

 When does the data on my Fitbit device reset?